Donders-Institute/bidscoin/README.md

    - Add a search pattern to the [IntendedFor](#field-maps-intendedfor) field such that it will select your fMRI runs
    - Change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection

-4. Convert your raw data collection into a BIDS collection by running the bidscoiner bash command (note that the input is the same as for the bidsmapper):
+4. **BIDS coining.** Convert your raw data collection into a BIDS collection by running the bidscoiner bash command (note that the input is the same as for the bidsmapper):
    ```
    bidscoiner.py raw bids
    ```